-Common Examples of Embezzlement in Chandler, Arizona
+Common Examples of Embezzlement in Gilbert, Arizona

 Embezzlement occurs when people in positions of trust take a portion of the money they are in charge of handling.
 Sometimes, people borrow small amounts of money because they are in financial trouble.
 Other times, people take money because they feel that nobody will notice that they took it.
 Regardless of the reason behind the theft, embezzlement is still a crime.

 - A caretaker for an elderly, frail, or disabled person taking their client’s property or money

 - A family member taking advantage of their elderly or disabled relative’s condition by writing checks to themselves or using their relative’s credit cards for their personal gain

 - A financial advisor taking their clients’ money, such as by dipping into their clients’ trust fund

 - A store clerk or cashier failing to register a sale and pocketing the cash

 - A worker creating false bills and false sales